 An assignment under this Chapter is a grant from the Tribe, through the Tribal Council, of permission to use and occupy all or a described portion of a parcel of Tribal land for such purposes, for such time, and under such conditions as set forth in this Chapter.
 An assignment is not a lease.
 An assignment does not confer upon the Assignee any vested interests, compensable rights of ownership or title in the land, or its mineral, timber, or water resources beyond the will of the Tribal Council, as circumscribed herein.
 An assignment may be terminated by the Tribe through a resolution duly adopted by the Tribal Council, except as otherwise limited herein.
 An assignment may not be leased, rented, assigned, mortgaged, made subject to a lien, placed as collateral or otherwise encumbered in any manner.

+The Tribal Council reserves the right to make agreements with any Assignee regarding the use of the parcel or other pertinent matter.
+All agreements shall be enforceable in Tribal Court and any violation of the Agreement may be considered a violation of this Chapter.

 The Tribal Council reserves the right of ingress or egress over any assignment for access to other tribal lands or as required for surveys, studies, cultural or archaeological investigations, easements, public safety, or any other reasonable government actions needed to ensure compliance with this Ordinance or the laws of the Tribe.

 On all assigned lands, the Tribe expressly reserves the right to grant easements and rights-of-way for public purposes without the consent of the Assignee.
 The Tribal Council also reserves the right to explore for, lease, dispose, of and convey any such timber, water, or minerals, or rights thereto.
 The Assignee shall only be entitled to compensation for any damage to his or her improvements or crops caused by such exploration, lease or disposal, as determined by the Tribal Council.